dragosneag/games-recommender/README.md

 -   **Dual Recommendation Modes:**
     -   **User-Based Recommendations:** A hybrid model provides personalized game recommendations for a selected user, balancing personal taste with game quality.
     -   **Item-Based Recommendations:** A content-based model finds games similar to a selected game based on textual metadata (tags and descriptions).
--   **Multiple Models:** Implementation and evaluation of three distinct recommender models.
+-   **Multiple Models:** Implementation and evaluation of three recommender models.

 ---